 2. More Flexible Travel Redemption Options

-The Barclaycard Arrival Plus™ World Elite MasterCard® keeps many of the same benefits that came with the old card:
+The Barclaycard Arrival Plus® World Elite Mastercard® keeps many of the same benefits that came with the old card:

 - Earn 2 miles for every $1 you spend on all purchases

-- Get 10% of your miles back when you redeem for travel, or ~2.2 cents per mile
+- Get 5% of your miles back when you redeem for travel

 - No foreign currency fees

-- $89 annual fee, waived for the 1st year
+- $89 annual fee, waived for the first year

 But the travel redemption options have changed for the better and now you have many more choices.
 They’ve added new categories to what is considered travel for redeeming miles, including: